Girl from U.N.C.L.E. is an American spy-fi TV series that aired on

 the series.
 Harriet Van Horne of The New York World Journal Tribune

-of the spectrum, The Los Angeles Times Walt Dutton praised the
+other end of the spectrum, The Los Angeles Times, Walt Dutton praised

-series, saying it moves along nicely, thanks to some clever
+the series, saying it, "moves along nicely, thanks to some

-about their opinions of the new fall shows, including The Girl from
+critics about their opinions of the new fall shows, including The

-U.N.C.L.E..
-Only two rated the series good, twelve rated it bad and
+Girl from U.N.C.L.E..
+Only two rated the series good, twelve rated it

 Stephanie Powers and Noel Harrison expressed if not trepidation at

 least some worry that The Girl from U.N.C.L.E. would be unable to

 stand apart from its parent series.
 According to Harrison, "the

 only way it will work is if our show is different, rather than the

 same.
 More towards laughs, I mean."